Complete Your Smile Again!

 To learn more about dental implants, see:

 - Dental Implants in Claremont

 - Single Dental Implant

 Traditional Teeth Replacement Options

-A removable partial denture or fixed dental bridges are the traditional methods used to replace teeth.
+A removable partial denture or fixed dental bridges are the traditional methods most dentists use to replace teeth.
 A partial denture uses metal clasps to hold the replacement teeth in place.
 Unfortunately, you may be able to see those metal clasps when you smile.
-They also require lots of extra time consuming care and maintenance.
+They also require lots of extra time-consuming care and maintenance.